statisticsnorway/dapla-project/localstack/README.md

 ### Setup Linked Data Store
 All GSIM schemas for the service can be generated with:
 ```
-make generate-gsim-schemas
+make generate-exploration-schemas
 ```
-You will find the generated files in `localstack/docker/gsim/jsonschemas` and `localstack/docker/gsim/graphqlschemas`.
+You will find the generated files in `localstack/docker/exploration/jsonschemas` and `localstack/docker/exploration/graphqlschemas`.

 If you wish to import some example domains you can run:
 ```
-make run-scenario s=import-gsim-examples
+make run-scenario s=import-exploration-examples
 ```

-The same things can be done for only Concept schemas if you swap `gsim` with `concept` in the scripts and output locations.
+The same things can be done for only Concept schemas if you swap `exploration` with `concept` in the scripts and output locations.

 ## Additional config